russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 You should already have a financial plan (included in your business plan), and now is the time to use it.
 Below are some financial statements that should be a part of your finances:

-• Income statements: This explains how much money your business makes and is done monthly, quarterly, or annually.
+• Income statements: This explains how much money your business earns and is typically prepared on a monthly, quarterly, or annual basis.

-• Balance sheets: This details the company assets, shareholder equity, and liabilities and explains how much the business is worth once these have been accounted for.
+• Balance sheets: This details the company's assets, shareholder equity, and liabilities, and explains how much the business is worth once these have been accounted for.

 • Cash flow statements (CFS): This explains the cash transactions (both in and out) in a certain period.

-On top of this, this step includes managing your taxes.
+Additionally, this step involves managing your taxes.
 Depending on your company structure, what tax you need to pay will vary, so ensure you read up thoroughly.
-You should also establish whether you should be charging tax for your products or services.
+You should also determine whether you need to charge tax on your products or services.
 An accountant can help you with this step.
-Remember that you can also use small business accounting software to help further.
+Remember that you can also use small business accounting software to further assist you.

 Top tip: Keep business records organized and help meet tax obligations.